fasibio/GraphqlDockerProxy/README.md

 }
 ```

-Or you can use the adminpage to see what has been included http://127.0.0.1:3000/admin/graphiq
+Or you can use the adminpage to see what has been included http://127.0.0.1:3000/admin/graphql (See the second tab at playground)

 ## Now Let's Scale the GraphQL Microservice !
 The proxy knows how to reference the same images with a round robin loadbalancer.